mfenner/jekyll-travis/README.md

 * `git pull` to the Github repo triggers Travis CI
 * Travis CI starts up a virtual machine and installs all required software (mostly Ruby gems)
 * We use a custom rake task to tell travis CI how to build the Jekyll site and push the updated content back to Github
-* Travis CI clones a second repository (either a different repo or different branch of the same repo) that holds the static HTML pages
+* Travis CI clones a different branch (either `gh-pages` or `master`, depending on the kind of Github repo) that holds the static HTML pages
-* Travis CI runs `jekyll build` with the destination in the second repo
+* Travis CI runs `jekyll build` with the destination in the other branch
-* Travis CI does a `git push` of the updated second repository
+* Travis CI does a `git push` of the other branch
 * Github Pages starts serving the updates site

 Depending on the required software that needs to be installed, the whole process takes anywhere between 1 and 15 min and is fully automated.